bast/data-visualization/slides.md

 ---

-## FAIR principles and data visualization: Which problems can you anticipate?
+## FAIR: Which problems can you anticipate?

 ### Findable